cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

 ### CONCEPTS

 - **Closures:** _Closures_ are a combinations of functions bundled together that have references to their surrounding state.
-A closure gives you access to an outer function’s scope from an inner function, outside of its original usage.
+A closure gives you access to an outer function’s scope from an inner function.
+Closures are extremely useful in cases where you want to use data encapsulation, create higher-order functions, or built-in JavaScript methods like `.map()` or `.filter()`.

 - **this:** The _this_ keyword in JavaScript is notorious for being difficult to explain.
-It ("this") refers to tsk
+It ("this") refers to different things depending on it's execution context.

 ---